-The pictures below describe the non-performing assets (overstock) information you see for the two Order By options: Waste and Overage.
+Figure 4 describes the non-performing assets (overstock) information you see for the two Order By options: Waste and Overage.

 Customizing your view

-The following options change the way information appears in the Non-performing Assets Viewer.
+The following options change the way information appears in the Non-performing Assets Viewer:

 ||Show overstock by location or department|

 ||Show overstock as SOH quantities (Overage) or investment dollars (Waste).|

 |Stock days||Max number of inventory stocking days.
 The default is 14 days.||Show inventory that will not sell in this number of days.

 Note: Items that have larger minimum order quantities than you can sell are not included.